Nech-C/Nech-C/README.md

 # Hello! 👋

-I'm Xiaokun Chen, a Computer Science graduate from the University of South Carolina, pursuing my Master's degree at the University of Massachusetts Lowell.
-I'm based in Massachusetts, USA.
+I'm Xiaokun Chen, a recent computer science graduate.
+I'm based in Massachusetts, USA, and I'm looking for machine learning engineer roles and anything ML/AI-related.

 ## 🎓 Education
 - Master's in Computer Science, University of Massachusetts Lowell